 This form accomplishes a couple of things:

-- It helps in verifying the FULL legal name of the borrower (which is important to make sure the buyer’s information is correct when preparing the loan documents).
+- It helps verify the borrower's FULL legal name (which is important to ensure the buyer’s information is correct when preparing the loan documents).

 - If the proper language is included, this form authorizes the seller/lender to pull a personal credit report on the buyer/borrower if needed.

 Many title companies and closing attorneys will ask for all the same information when handling the closing.
-This document will also tell you a very brief, but a helpful story about who your borrower is, which is good information to know if you want to understand who you’re working with.
+This document will also tell you a very brief but helpful story about who your borrower is, which is good information to know if you want to understand who you’re working with.

 3. Promissory Note

-The Promissory Note is an important loan document that should be executed between the Buyer and Seller at the time of closing.
+The Promissory Note is one of the critical loan documents that should be executed between the Buyer and Seller at the time of closing.

-The Note is a legal agreement between the Borrower (Buyer) and Lender (Seller) that lays out the terms of the loan.
+This legal agreement between the Borrower (Buyer) and Lender (Seller) lays out the loan terms.
 It should include all the basic details, such as: